Did you know more than 9 in 10 Americans live in counties where a controversial herbicide is used in agriculture?

 - Find contact information for federal, state, and local government officials.
 Click here to get in touch with these officials using the USA.gov database.

-- Regardless of how your state lists or regulates glyphosate, remember that so far, no state outright bans the use of the chemical, so call, write and/or email your elected representatives and let them know about your concerns over glyphosate and Roundup and that you urge the state legislature and your Congressional representatives and senators to propose legislation that would restrict or ban Roundup and other glyphosate-based products.
+- Let them know about your concerns over glyphosate.
+Regardless of how your state lists or regulates glyphosate, remember that so far, no state outright bans the use of the chemical, so call, write and/or email your elected representatives and let them know about your concerns over glyphosate and Roundup and that you urge the state legislature and your Congressional representatives and senators to propose legislation that would restrict or ban Roundup and other glyphosate-based products.

 - Write letters to the editors of your local papers and other trusted publications, TV stations or radio stations.
 Inform your friends and neighbors of the local ordinances governing Roundup.
 Contact your local school board members and school superintendent or administrator and find out if Roundup or any other glyphosate-based product is used on any school grounds and if so, urge them to immediately halt its use.

-- Ask to speak with the manager of any hardware or garden-supply stores in your community and see if they would be willing to remove Roundup and any other glyphosate-based products from their shelves.
+- Ask to speak with the manager of any hardware or garden-supply stores in your community.
+See if they would be willing to remove Roundup and any other glyphosate-based products from their shelves.
 While it’s unlikely the local manager of a large chain home store would be able to make that decision, many smaller stores are locally owned and you could have a larger impact there.

 - Don’t give up.
 Changing people’s minds on this topic is a challenge.
 Monsanto, the company that makes Roundup, spent about $17 million trying to discredit the International Agency for Research on Cancer’s determination that glyphosate was linked to cancer, and the company has very deep pockets when it comes to defending itself in court.
 It’s crucial that you keep up pressure on your local, state and federal elected officials.
 If your state legislators fail to pass a bill to regulate glyphosate, make sure they bring it up at the next session.
 If your local councils and boards decline to give you a hearing, continue pressing them on this issue; remember that they actually work for you and not the other way around.